MEET THE CURATOR

-Sellman holds a degree in journalism from Columbia Chicago (’90) and has been an independent journalist and editor for over 25 years.
+Sellman holds a degree in journalism from Columbia Chicago (’90) and has been an independent journalist and editor for nearly 30 years.

 Other organizations Sellman actively belongs to and/or supports include the American Academy of Sleep Medicine (AASM), Association of Health Care Journalists (AHCJ), Board of Registered Polysomnography Technologists (BRPT), Circadian Sleep Disorders Network, Northwest Science Writers Association (NSWA), Wake Up Narcolepsy, the Restless Legs Foundation, StartSchoolLater.org, and the Narcolepsy Network.